justinraymondpark/snowglobe/README.md

 ## Usage

-- Add a video via file picker or by URL (e.g. `/public/video/your.mp4`).
-- Add a transparent PNG via file picker or by URL (e.g. `/public/png/overlay.png`).
+- Upload a video or PNG (session-only) or pick from dropdowns populated by manifests.
 - Or, use the dropdowns populated from `/public/video/_manifest.json` and `/public/png/_manifest.json`.
 - Drag layers, select from the Layers panel, center H/V, and scale.
 - Toggle video controls globally or for the selected video.